openssl-s_server - SSL/TLS server program

 This command implements a generic SSL/TLS server which listens for connections on a given port using SSL/TLS.

-In addition to the options below the s_server utility also supports the common and server only options documented in the in the "Supported Command Line Commands" section of the SSL_CONF_cmd(3) manual page.
+In addition to the options below, this command also supports the common and server only options documented "Supported Command Line Commands" in SSL_CONF_cmd(3)

 Print out a usage message.

 The TCP port to listen on for connections.
 If not specified 4433 is used.

 The optional TCP host and port to listen on for connections.
 If not specified, *:4433 is used.

 - -unix val

 Unix domain socket to accept on.

 - -context val